 4. What’s included?

 Whether your potential new place is furnished or unfurnished, what you see on a viewing may not be what you get.
+Furniture may belong to the previous tenant who is in the process or moving out for example.
 Make sure you ask what’s included, so you know what you’ll need to bring with you.

-This doesn’t just include furniture; make sure to ask about washing machines, fridges, curtains and blinds.
+This doesn’t just include furniture; make sure to ask about washing machines, fridges, curtains, light fittings, shower curtains and blinds.
 If you already own something that’s included with the property, ask if you can replace theirs with your own.
+Most landlords won’t have a problem with you using your own stuff, but they will have a problem if you throw out anything that belongs to them, so it’s always best to check.

 5. Can I decorate?